Sysco Dividend Stock Analysis

 A lower dividend payout ratio is generally better.
-It shows the company has ample room to raise the dividend in coming years.
-Or, withstand an earnings drop with out having to reduce the dividend.
+It shows the company has ample room to raise the dividend in the coming years.
+Or, withstand an earnings drop without having to reduce the dividend.

 Sysco has a lower rating as compared to most quality dividend paying companies.
 They are rated BBB+ and A3 by S&P and Moody’s, respectively.
 As indicated in the chart below, that is still investment grade, but with moderate credit risk.

 Sysco stock remains a little pricey.
 Improving profitability has reduced the price to earnings ratio to just north of 20 times projected fiscal 2019 earnings per share.
 Sysco is another one of those quality dividend growth stocks that rarely goes on sale.

 Sysco stock holds a mid-size position in my dividend investing portfolio.
 And I would be interested in adding to that position below $60 per share.